madfam-io/plinto/docs/PUBLISHING.md

 # SDK Publishing Guide

-Complete guide for publishing all Plinto SDKs to their respective package registries.
+Complete guide for publishing all Janua SDKs to their respective package registries.

 ## Prerequisites

 ### For NPM Packages (TypeScript, React, Next.js, Vue)
-- NPM account with access to `@plinto` organization
+- NPM account with access to `@janua` organization
 - Logged in: `npm login`
 - 2FA configured